Starr in Anderson County, South Carolina — The American South (South Atlantic)

 Flood Control -- Hartwell Project regulates stream flow from a drainage area of 2,086 square miles, with an average annual rainfall of over 62 inches.
 298,00 acre feet above elevation 660 is reserved for use in controlling floods.

 Location.
 34° 22.067′ N, 82° 48.95′ W. Marker is in Starr, South Carolina, in Anderson County.
 Marker can be reached from U.S. 29.
+Marker is located in a small park located north of the Overlook Walkway.
 Touch for map.
-Marker is located in a small park located north of the Overlook Walkway.
 Marker is in this post office area: Starr SC 29684, United States of America.
+Touch for directions.

 Also see . . .

 1. Lake Hartwell.
-Lake Hartwell is a man-made (Submitted on July 27, 2012, by Brian Scott of Anderson, South Carolina.)
+Lake Hartwell is a man-made reservoir bordering Georgia and South Carolina on the Savannah, Tugaloo, and Seneca Rivers.
+(Submitted on July 27, 2012, by Brian Scott of Anderson, South Carolina.)

 2. U.S. Army Corps of Engineers > Savannah District > Hartwell Lake and Dam.
 Built by the U.S. Army Corps of Engineers between 1955 and 1963, the authorized purposes are flood risk management, water quality, water supply, downstream navigation, hydropower production, fish and wildlife protection, and recreation.
 (Submitted on July 27, 2012, by Brian Scott of Anderson, South Carolina.)